Organization for Universal Safety and Prosperity (OUSP)

 Whenever the ideal market forces punish an individual, instead of identifying it as a failure of the theory (which would make it effectively falsifiable), many economists tend to frame that as a moral failure of the affected individual.
 In our view, which includes empathy for every human being, that’s just not a productive line of reasoning.
 We seek continual improvement of outcomes, not apologies and excuses.
 If we can’t afford to save everyone, that’s one thing.
 But what if we can?

-From both the methodological and moral perspective, we find the empirical approach that aims to build an actually predictive theory over time to be more viable.
+From both the methodological and moral perspectives, we find the empirical approach that aims to build an actually predictive theory over time to be more viable.
 Particularly in the area of finding ways how to ensure, at a minimum possible cost, that no individual is fully left behind by the economic system.
 Our simple question applies here as well - which world has more value in it?
 A world where millions of people are set up to fail, or a world where no one is?

 We find this type of ethics to actually be the core of the value that the labor theory perspective adds to an economy - a world built on empathy is a more valuable world.
 We agree with Mahatma Gandhi’s maxim that “The true measure of any society can be found in how it treats its most vulnerable members.”
 The objective economic usefulness of any person as a worker is in large part a genetic accident.
-Judging and punishing the naturally dumb, weak, or ugly for their failings is unfair.
+Judging and punishing the naturally disadvantaged for their failings is unfair.

 One could correctly argue that being moral is often economically inefficient or costly according to the law of supply and demand.
 But in this regard, every society simply has a decision to make about where it will draw the line.
 It is cheaper and thus more efficient to use slaves or child labor rather than reasonably paid adult employees.
 We could probably profit greatly from allowing experimentation on unwilling human subjects.
-We are affording a lot of morality already.
+We are affording a lot of morality already, rightfully.

 In terms of economic priorities, we do value virtues like individual choice, economic efficiency, and work ethic, but we don’t believe they trump all other values.
 While the more extreme versions of the labor theory of value can be collectivist and wasteful to a fault in the opposite direction, we believe that in essence, the labor-focused approach isn’t wrong about worker exploitation being real and wrong.